jramapuram/BYOL/README.md

   3. Ensure network connectivity between workers.
 You will get NCCL errors if there are resolution problems here.
   4. Profit

+## FP16 support

+If you have GPUs that work well with FP16 you can try the `--half` flag.
+This will allow faster training with larger batch sizes (~100 w/12Gb GPU memory).
+If training doesn't work well try chaning the [AMP optimization](https://nvidia.github.io/apex/amp.html#opt-levels) level [here](https://github.com/jramapuram/SimCLR/blob/master/main.py#L590)

+## IO Bound?

+Try increasing `--workers-per-replica` for dataloading or placing your dataset on a drive with larger IOPS.

 ## Citation